Our “Own Your Story” series continues!

 Each quarter, we get to know the brands in our box, while gleaning priceless lessons and advice from their shared experiences.
 We talk about where the idea for their brand came from, and what’s made their journey unique.
 Our second box is all about refugee-led brands, as well as those making a direct impact within the refugee community.
 To learn more about our Surprise Subscription Box, click here.

 We are delighted to introduce to you Refugee Bath Company, another inspirational brand found in our new subscription box.
 Launched in 2019 and based in Washington State, USA, this relatively new brand is guided by a simple purpose – to support refugees.
 Having employed seven refugees/immigrants who have spent years living in refugee camps, the founders knew there was a great opportunity to change lives for the better.
-Arriving in a foreign country, newcomers are often faced with systematic barriers in gaining employment, however Refugee Bath Co. were eager to lend a helping hand.
-Hiring refugees has not only helped them assimilate into the community, but has provided financial independence and support for their families.
+Arriving in a foreign country, newcomers are often faced with systematic barriers to gaining employment, however, Refugee Bath Co. was eager to lend a helping hand.
+Hiring refugees has not only helped them assimilate into the community but has provided financial independence and support for their families.

-Refugee Bath Co. are the creators behind specialty bath bombs.
+Refugee Bath Co. is the creator of specialty bath bombs.
 Relax, unwind and enjoy the invigorating effects of their unique selection of bath bombs now available in over 13 tantalizing scents.
-These colourful spheres are handcrafted, vegan, cruelty-free and made only with the highest quality of ingredients.
-Treat yourself with the moisturizing effects of organic cocoa butter, eucalyptus and lavender, and take in the aromatic scents of lemongrass, sandalwood and spicy mahogany to recreate a spa-like experience straight from the comfort of your home.
+These colorful spheres are handcrafted, vegan, cruelty-free, and made only with the highest quality of ingredients.
+Treat yourself to the moisturizing effects of organic cocoa butter, eucalyptus and lavender, and take in the aromatic scents of lemongrass, sandalwood, and spicy mahogany to recreate a spa-like experience straight from the comfort of your home.

 We spoke to the founder of Refugee Bath Co. to learn about the challenges and rewards of employing refugees, and how taking a chance was the best decision they ever made.